How to design a glue gun with cad

 With CAD, designers can create 2D drawings or 3D models of objects, structures, or systems.
 These digital representations can be manipulated, visualized, and analyzed to ensure that the design meets specific criteria and requirements.
 CAD software also allows for the generation of accurate and detailed documentation, such as technical drawings and specifications.

-See also Will a hot glue gun melt plastic
+See also Do glue gun burns heal

 One of the key advantages of CAD is its ability to improve productivity and efficiency.
 Designers can quickly make changes to designs without having to start from scratch, saving time and effort.
 CAD also enables collaboration and communication among team members, as designs can be easily shared and reviewed.